 But here the strong points why this series is good:

 - Characters are not outrageous.
 Okay fine, the overly sunny and emotional Misaki Sakurai's characters are close to anime-like.
-But perhaps some Japanese girls are really like that?!
-I found the female lead character similar to other Asian drama female heroines I usually appreciate like Jang Nara’s Bright Girl role (K-Drama/Korean Series) and Ariel Lin’s It Started With A Kiss (Idol Drama/Taiwanese Series).
+But perhaps, some Japanese girls are really like that?!
+I found the female lead character similar to other Asian drama female heroines that I usually appreciate like Jang Nara’s Bright Girl role (K-Drama/Korean Series) and Ariel Lin’s It Started With A Kiss (Idol Drama/Taiwanese Series).

 - Most actors are good in their portrayals.
 My favorite among A Girl and Three Sweethearts’ characters would be Kanata Shibasaki.
 The big part of it is because of the superb acting of Kento Yamazaki.
-Gee, I thought I was fine with the action-packed acting of Takeru Satoh ( Rurouni Kenshin) or mind-blowing portrayal of Kenichi Matsuyama ( Death Note movie).
+Gee, I thought I was fine with the action-packed acting of Takeru Satoh (Rurouni Kenshin) or mind-blowing portrayal of Kenichi Matsuyama (Death Note movie).
 Kento, who incidentally played L in the TV adaptation of Death Note, is sugoi as a dramatic actor.
 He’s 100% in character in the way he walked, talked, stared, and expressed his feelings.

 Miura Shohei’s Chiaki.
 Chiaki Shibasaki is a typical goody-goody third-wheel or second leading man character.
 But this didn’t matter, thanks to Miura Shohei’s acting and charm (as well as because of the writers’ plot twists).
 Shohei made me feel that his Chiaki is worthy to be loved and admired.
 His care, sympathy, concern, and love for his brothers and Misaki registered genuine on screen.
-This is not to mention that he’s also a believable business-minded man with a heart because of his getups, manners, and facial expressions.
+This is not to mention that he’s also a believable business-minded man with a heart.
+It's in his getups, manners, and facial expressions.
 He really embodied a heartthrob modern version of a knight shining armor for a pâtissier.

 Okay, he was a heartthrob in his sweet moments with Mirei.
-But now that I know that they eventually get married after they met in the show, I feel extra kilig whenever I recall their moments together.
+But now that I know that they eventually get married (in real life) after they met in the show, I feel extra kilig whenever I recall their moments together.
 The moment I found the real score, I felt elated.
 It feels good to know that finally, I find foreign actors in the series I like are a couple in real life.
 This even more satisfied my thoughts that Miura and Mirei took their acting genuinely.
 Love it!

 Mirei Kiritani’s Misaki Sakurai.
-Of all, so far, rom-com female actresses I have already watched ( including my classic favorites) I am automatically convinced that Mirei Kiritani is kawaii, if not kirei.
+Of all, so far, rom-com female actresses I have already watched (including my classic favorites) I am automatically convinced that Mirei Kiritani is kawaii, if not kirei.
 There’s something about her face or the combination of her eyes, lips, face shape, hair, and nose.
 Her eyes usually look serious but those serve as the window of her feelings.
 I felt the frustration, sympathy, admiration, kilig, or sadness by just looking at her eyes.
 Her lips and nose are quite flexible and they complement her eyes’ messages.
 I am amused by how the show used her lips to make meaningful scenes.
 Just check Misaki’s presentation cake for her interview and every time Kanata held and kissed them.
 Overall, Mirei’s face and smile exude sunny vibes.

 As for her acting as Misaki, Mirei Kiritani is believably funny and lovely.
-It’s not so stunning in the heavy dramatic scenes but you relate to her emotions.
+It’s not so stunning in the heavy dramatic scenes but you can relate to her emotions.
 I can’t remember any flaws, except perhaps of her too much smiling.
 Those affected the realness/ authenticity of those situations.
 Good thing nga Mirei is kirei. naka-naks!

 The rest of the cast members also delivered good acting, but I have a few additional comments: